imransilvake/semantic-partitioning/README.md

-# Efficient and Scalable in-memory Partitioning for RDF Data
+# SANSA - Semantic Partitioning
-RDF Data (N-Triples) Partition and SPARQL Query Layer for [SANSA-Stack](https://github.com/SANSA-Stack) using Scala and Spark.
+SANSA Semantic Partitioning is a scalable and highly efficient application that first perform in-memory RDF Data (N-Triples) Partitioning technique and then pass the partitioning data to the SPARQL Query Engine layer to get efficient results.
+It is built on top of [SANSA-Stack](https://github.com/SANSA-Stack) using Scala and Spark.

 ![Alt text](preview.png?raw=true "Semantic Partitioning")